 The Flood – 7:10-24

-We do not know the dating or calendar system used then, only that there was one and the exact time when the flood came was recorded (why not?
+We do not know the dating or calendar system used then, only that one existed and the exact time when the flood came was recorded (why not?
 We record other important historical dates).

 It is amazing how God can reduce an infinitely complicated thing to an understandable bite, without losing the essential meaning.
 In one and a half verses God explains the incredible natural phenomena that produced the flood.